groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/_index.md

 - [Licensing & Configuration](./net/licensing-configuration/)

 ## GroupDocs.Redaction for Java Tutorials
 {{% alert color="primary" %}}
 GroupDocs.Redaction for Java provides extensive tutorials and examples for Java developers to implement robust document sanitization capabilities.
 These resources cover everything from fundamental redaction operations to sophisticated information removal techniques, enabling you to protect sensitive data in various document types.
-Learn to redact text using exact phrases or regular expressions, remove metadata properties, sanitize annotations, and address document-specific challenges across multiple formats.
+Learn to redact text using exact phrases or regular expressions, remove metadata properties, sanitize annotations, and address document‑specific challenges across multiple formats.
 Our Java tutorials are designed to help you integrate comprehensive redaction features into your applications while ensuring compliance with privacy regulations and data protection standards.
 {{% /alert %}}

 Explore these essential Java resources: